 To give you a little bit of context, the crown point activity for this week was the viewing, subsequent analysis and connection to this award winning film on Identity.
 Students’ response and reaction to the implication of the film by making masks and narrating their “mask” stories, is toward the end of this blog post.
 The preliminary front-loading activities are outlined below.

 My pedagogical shift as a teacher

 This year I have taken a new reflective stance in my approach to teaching.
 I have shifted from a productive-oriented class only to a more think-oriented class.
 Last year, I felt like I was rushing the students, running through content at lightening speed without affording students time to really “sit” with, digest and ruminate on concepts.
 This year, I am taking a few steps back to provide what I am calling “thinking space.”
-This space in order to developing thinking routines as outlined in the book Making Thinking Visible.
+This space is necessary in order to develop thinking routines as outlined in the book Making Thinking Visible.
 In the book as well as referenced on this affiliated website, thinking routines help students to:

 - Garner a deeper understanding of concepts

 To increase reflection time and quality output, I am dressing up each engagement with a thinking protocol or routine.
 I started to sow the seeds of my shifting practice in this previous post about our first writing engagement of the year.
 Below is a tentative sketch of this present endeavor: